As an Amazon Associate we earn from qualifying purchases.

 Why I’m Making a Lime White Claw with Vodka Cocktail

 As mentioned above, my wife is a fan of White Claws.
-They’re easy drinks to sip on after a day of work or when we’re hanging out with friends on the weekend.
+They’re easy drinks to sip on after a day of work or when I’m hanging out with friends on the weekend.
 Personally, I think they’re a little boring, so I wanted to see if I could take the lime flavored White Claw and turn it into a better tasting cocktail.

-A White Claw cocktail involves using your favorite White Claw flavored drink (we’ll be using the lime flavor) and mixing it with a variety of ingredients to create a fun mixed drink.
+A White Claw cocktail involves using your favorite White Claw flavored drink (I’ll be using the lime flavor) and mixing it with a variety of ingredients to create a fun mixed drink.
 A White Claw is basically made up of seltzer water, citrus, and alcohol.

 - A Lime White Claw is going to be the base of this cocktail.
 I chose lime because it taste like real fruit, and lime is a common cocktail ingredient, so it should mix well.